nzrst/ai-code-complete/README.md

 			  {"keys": ["ctrl+shift+p"],"command": "openai_replace"}

 # Finally
-		Create and save a new php/py file, add a comment requesting code make sure cursor is on the line, press ctrl+shift+p
+		Create and save a new php/py file, the file extension is used to determine the AI completion language to insert.
+		Add a comment for a function you're interested in, make sure cursor is on the line, press ctrl+shift+p